-When a patient is diagnosed as being terminally ill, it means the illness cannot be cured and he or she is going to die of their illness.
+When a person is diagnosed as being terminally ill, it means the illness can’t be cured and he or she is going to die of their illness.
 Death is not a subject that many people like to talk about.
-When diagnosed with a terminal illness, some people are able and willing to talk about their impending death while others are not.
-Likewise, family and friends may be more open or less open to talking about these issues.
+When diagnosed with a terminal illness, some people are able and willing to talk about their coming death.
+But other people are not.
+Family and friends may also be more open or less open to talking about these issues.
 Talking with healthcare providers and spiritual leaders can help.

 How shall I die?